To Be Clear: There is no price at which a medicine will be considered fair by everyone. In my experience—even free medicine is challenged.

 - Affordability of Regimen/Agent

-The VA Pharmacy Benefits Management Services office has announced it will use ICER drug assessment reports in drug coverage and price negotiations with pharma.
-Also, a recent survey of more than 200 US based oncologists and published in the Journal of Clinical Oncology found that most oncologists were aware of the value assessments and had used them in the past.
+The VA Pharmacy Benefits Management Services uses ICER drug assessment reports in drug coverage and price negotiations with pharma.
+Also, a survey of more than 200 US based oncologists and published in the Journal of Clinical Oncology found that most oncologists were aware of the value assessments and had used them in the past.
 Of the four assessments that impacted oncologists, they found the NCCN Evidence Blocks was ranked highest, followed by ASCO, ICER and the Drug Abacus.

-Bottom line is that more and more key audiences are aware of the value assessments and some are beginning to use them.
+The bottom line is that more and more key audiences are at least aware of the value assessments and some are beginning to use them.

-So Stay Tuned – while the use of value assessments is still up in the air, the fact that more and more key audiences are well aware of them suggest that they are going to be incorporated.
+While the use of value assessments is still up in the air, the fact that more and more key audiences are well aware of them suggests that they will be adopted.